streetchief/KnowledgeBase/README.md

 # KnowledgeBase

-A collection of useful resources
+A collection of useful resources.
+The idea of these documents are to be sort of a graph database, each file is a node representing a topic or idea.

 ## License